 So if you want to know how to save your marriage, this is my advice.

 My point is that hard discussions have to be had for there to be honesty and trust in a marriage.
 You can’t avoid the hard things.
 They have to be faced head-on, together.
 These are the moments that make or break a marriage.
+If you cannot discuss things on your own then seek for help such as attending marriage therapy.

 You’re probably wondering, why didn’t these 2 discuss their position on babies before getting married?
 Fair question.
 The only answer I have for you; we were in college when we got engaged after 4 months of dating.
 Our heads were not in charge of the situation.
 It was all heart.
 We were young and very much in love.
 I think we were both just taking it for granted that the other person wanted what we wanted.
 We hadn’t known each other long enough to know how different our experiences growing up were.